-Robert Farlow is a litigation attorney in Holland & Knight's Tysons office, where he advises clients on complex commercial disputes with an emphasis on business litigation and employment law.
+Robert Farlow is a litigation attorney in Holland & Knight's Tysons office, where he practices in the areas of complex commercial, corporate and employment litigation.

-Mr. Farlow has appeared in state and federal courts on a variety of civil matters and has prepared and argued dispositive motions in circuit courts throughout Virginia.
+Mr. Farlow regularly appears in state and federal courts on a variety of civil matters, prepares and argues dispositive motions and conducts and defends depositions, including those involving expert witnesses.
 During the early stages of litigation, Mr. Farlow has navigated clients through the modern e-discovery process in the U.S. District Court for the Eastern District of Virginia, one of the fastest trial courts in the federal judiciary.
 Mr. Farlow also has worked on several appellate matters before the Supreme Court of Virginia and the U.S. Court of Appeals for the Fourth Circuit.

-Mr. Farlow's pro bono matters have involved counseling clients on child support and custody matters in Virginia and the District of Columbia.
+Mr. Farlow's pro bono matters have involved litigating cases on behalf of military servicemen, advising non-profits on HIPAA-compliant procedures, and counseling clients on child support and custody matters in Virginia and the District of Columbia.
 Mr. Farlow also volunteers with Jill's House, a nonprofit organization that provides short-term and overnight care to children with intellectual disabilities.

 During law school, Mr. Farlow served as editor-in-chief of the University of Richmond Law Review, where he managed the university's primary legal publication along with six editorial board members and 32 second-year law students.